Creating Enlarged Plans and 3D Views for Rebel Mechanical Course Documentation

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Welcome back to the VDCI video course content for the Rebel Mechanical Course.
+Welcome back to the VDCI video course content for the Revit Mechanical course.
 In the previous videos, we went ahead and brought some details in here.
 In the next couple of videos, we're going to add to our documentation set.

 So what I want to go ahead and do is I'm going to create an enlarged plan.
 Now, I want to create an enlarged plan of specific views.
 I'm going to create an enlarged plan from a plan perspective.

 It's a little complicated, so we want to go ahead and give some more information.
-So to create this enlarged view, I'm going to go over to my view tab.
-I'm going to go here to call out.
+To create this enlarged view, I'm going to go over to my View tab.
+I'm going to go here to Callout.

-And I wanted to go ahead and draw a call out over this space.
+And I want to go ahead and draw a callout over this space.
 And this is a pretty simple process.
-Hopefully you've done it before, possibly another with other Revit stuff, but it's pretty straightforward.
+Hopefully you've done it before, possibly with other Revit stuff, but it's pretty straightforward.

 Learn Revit MEP